Who lives at Kensington Palace and what is it like inside?

-Hidden in the grassy hills of Hyde Park stands the hard-to-miss brick estate that is Kensington Palace.
+Hidden in the grassy mounds of Hyde Park stands the hard-to-miss brick building that is Kensington Palace.

 - Kensington Palace is located in the heart of London.